| The history of muffoletta breadFirst posted 3 July 2003 at 1840 GMTLast updated 26 July 2003 at 0022 GMT

 LOS ANGELES, California, USA — An understanding of Sicilian bread

+requires a little understanding of history.
 In March, 1861, the prosperous Kingdom of Two Sicilies (Sicily and

 Naples) was defeated by Garibaldi (the famous Italian), who merged